Soname-Solutions/salmon/docs/configuration.md

 **[Optional] Grafana Configuration**:

-Only if the `grafana_instance` section exists, the Grafana stack will be deployed.
+If the `grafana_instance` section exists, the Grafana stack will be deployed.
+Otherwhise, it will be skipped.
-If the Grafana stack should be deployed:
 - `grafana_vpc_id` - specify the ID of the Amazon VPC where the Grafana instance will be deployed.
 At least 1 public subnet required.
 - `grafana_security_group_id` - specify the ID of the security group that will be associated with the Grafana instance.
 Inbound access to Grafana’s default HTTP port: 3000 required.